microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignmentsettings-post-defaultgradingscheme.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add defaultGradingScheme by posting to the defaultGradingScheme collection.
+Add a defaultGradingScheme by posting to the defaultGradingScheme collection.

 ## Permissions